MetaDocencia/SitioWeb/content/en/home/about.md

       <h1>Next 5 years</h1>
     </div>
     <div class="col-12 col-lg-8">
-      Our goal is to consolidate Latin America on the global research map.
+      We will consolidate Latin America on the global research map.
 To achieve this goal, we will connect 10,000 researchers and technicians, promoting the exchange of knowledge and collaboration.
     </div>
   </div>
 </div>